luapower/luapower-all/nw.md

 ## Rendering

-Drawing on a window or view must be done inside the `repaint()` event by requesting the window's bitmap or OpenGL context and drawing on it.
+Drawing on a window or view must be done inside the `repaint()` event by requesting the window/view's bitmap or OpenGL context and drawing on it.
 The OS fires `repaint` whenever it loses (part of) the contents of the window.
 To force a repaint anytime, use `win:invalidate()`.

+__NOTE:__ You can't request a bitmap on an OpenGL-enabled window/view and you can't request an OpenGL context on a non-OpenGL-enabled window/view.
+To enable OpenGL on a window/view you must pass an `opengl` options table to the window/view creation function (it can be an empty table or just `true`).

 ### `win/view:repaint()`